 Yummy yummy for my tummy!!!
 That’s how I feel about a good ol’ pot of southern homemade mashed potatoes.
 You’d think I make them often as much as I like them but I don’t, usually for special occasions.
 These mashed potatoes are really easy to make and turn out perfect every time.

-- Slice the potatoes lengthwise, in even strips.
+- Slice the potatoes lengthwise, into even strips.
 Do not cut them into large cubes.

-- Make sure that everything that’s going into the potatoes are warm, nothing cold.
+- Make sure that everything that’s going into the potatoes is warm, nothing cold.

 - When potatoes are done, be sure to drain them and then let them steam on the stove for a bit.